chazzka/clanekforest/clanek.md

 Despite this, one positive thing is that Isolation Forest managed to deal with the gaps in the measurement (seen in Figures above, around X=50).

-The final question is if it is somehow possible to teach Isolation Forest how regular observations look like
+The final question is if it is somehow possible to teach Isolation Forest how regular observation look like.
+Can we use Isolation Forest for novelty detection despite it not being primarily novelty detection algorithm?
+To answer these questions, lets thoroughly analyze the Isolation Forest first.

 - [ ] TODO: otázka, je teda vubec možné ho použít? tady s Honzou vysvětlíme jak vlastně funguje ten IF, a ukážeme že si myslím že jo, použijeme ho jako novelty a ukážeme že to šlo